charligolea/EXOSPHID/README.md

 ```

 - **Inputs**:
-  - `solar_activity` : Ratio of solar activity from 0.0 to 1.0, where 0.0 corresponds to Quiet Sun conditions, and 1.0 is for the Active Sun
+  - `solar_activity` : Ratio of solar activity from 0.0 to 1.0, where 0.0 corresponds to Quiet Sun (QS) conditions, and 1.0 is for the Active Sun (AS)
   - `dt` : Simulation time window [s]
   - `parent_type` : `"H2O"`, `"OH"`, `"H2"`, `"H"`, `"H(-)"`, `"HO2"`, `"H2O2"`, `"He"`, `"Ne"`
   - `parent_velocity`: Parent velocity [m/s]